Ludwig Mies van der Rohe: Emigration to the United States

-Starting in 1930, Mies served as the last director of the faltering Bauhaus, at the request of his colleague and competitor Walter Gropius.
-In 1932, the Nazis forced the state-sponsored school to leave its campus in Dessau, and Mies moved it to an abandoned telephone factory in Berlin.
-In April 1933, the school was raided by the Gestapo, and in July of that year, because the Nazis had made the continued operation of the school untenable, Mies and the faculty "voted" to close the Bauhaus.
-The Nazis deemed his style to be insufficiently "German" (meaning Aryan) in character.
-As a result, he was unable to receive commissions in Germany and built very little in these years (one built commission was Philip Johnson's New York apartment).
+Starting in 1930, Mies served as the last director of the faltering Bauhaus, at the request of his colleague and competitor Gropius.
+In 1932, the Nazis forced the state-sponsored school to leave its campus in Dessau and Mies moved it to an abandoned telephone factory in Berlin.
+In April 1933, the school was raided by the Gestapo and in July of that year, because the Nazis had made the continued operation of the school untenable, Mies and the faculty "voted" to close the Bauhaus.